SeatGuru

 SeatGuru.com was a website that featured aircraft seat maps, seat reviews, and a color-coded system to identify superior and substandard airline seats.
 It also featured information about in-flight amenities and airline specific information regarding check-in, baggage, unaccompanied minors and traveling with infants and pets.

-Each seat is color-coded, with green being a "good seat", red being a "poor seat", and yellow being a "be aware" seat, meaning that it has a deficiency such as less legroom.
-SeatGuru at one point had information on more than 1,200 aircraft seat maps from more than 175 airlines.

 History

 The website was launched in October 2001 by frequent business traveler Matthew Daimler.

 In 2003, the website was enrolled in Google AdSense to generate revenue.

 In 2007, SeatGuru was acquired by the Tripadvisor division of Expedia Group.